 Before jumping to conclusions or questioning my methodology, let me play devil’s advocate and address the concerns you may already have.

 One could argue that the actual promotions and what they offered created better performance, rather than how the promotion was shown.
 Yes, this could be.
 However, based on the four different cases in this post and a frame of reference for previous account performance (again, looking at one ecommerce account), promotion extensions have improved ad performance anywhere from barely noticeable to substantially.
 Furthermore, they have never hurt performance to this point.
 So, if they are that quick and easy to setup, then why not?

 All that aside, promotion extensions have proved to be a great addition.
 I am constantly hit with different promotions – sometimes they are in advance and often times they are a day late.
 Either way, the promotion extension has become my first step for getting that initial exposure.
-It is a quick and easy option that buys me some time to work the offer in elsewhere without missing out on opportunities in search campaigns.
+It is a quick and easy option that buys me some time to work the offer in elsewhere without missing out on initial opportunities in search campaigns.